filecoin-project/devgrants/open-grant-proposals/open-proposal-ipfs-fps.md

 | Milestone 3 | 60 hours  | 2 weeks  | $5,000  |
 | Total       | 240 hours | 12 weeks | $20,000 |

-If necessary, this budget will accomodate up to 2 additional developers.
+If necessary, this budget will accommodate up to 2 additional developers.

 ## Maintenance and Upgrade Plans